 However Malaysia’s archaeological past is older than this (but is not directly cave related).

 In Apr 2012 the media reported the discovery of a 235,000 year old Palaeolithic site in Sabah, found in 2003.
 If these dates are accurate, it would show that humans settled in Borneo much earlier than previously thought.

 General archaeology in Malaysia

 Cave archaeology in Peninsular Malaysia started in the 1880’s, pioneered by scientists with an interest in geology.
 Gua Cha in Kelantan was one of the first sites dug, and revealed a Hoabinhian (10,000- 3,000 BC) occupation and burial site.
 Several caves in the same area along the Nenggiri and Galas rivers in ulu Kelantan have revealed archaeological relics.
-Perlis is another area which contains caves of archaeological interest.
+Perlis and Pahang are other states that also have caves of archaeological interest.

 Caves in Sabah, at Bantuong, are known to have been occupied by Man from 17,000 years ago.
 Wooden coffins, dating to the 14th century have been found in many caves in Sabah.
 Balambangan Island off Kudat has limestone caves where 16,000 year old artefacts were found by researchers from the Malaysian Archaeological Research Centre (PPAM) of Universiti Sains Malaysia (USM) in August 1997, see WWF